depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   **Optional Reading**:

   1. [On the Regularization of Wasserstein GANs](https://arxiv.org/pdf/1709.08894.pdf)
       * This paper came out after the WGAN-GP paper but gives a thorough discussion of why the weight clipping in the original WGAN was an issue (see Appendix B).
-In addition they propose other solutions for how to get around doing so and provide other interesting discussions of GANs and WGANs.
+In addition, they propose other solutions for how to get around doing so and provide other interesting discussions of GANs and WGANs.
   2. [Wasserstein GAN & WGAN-GP blog post](https://medium.com/@jonathan_hui/gan-wasserstein-gan-wgan-gp-6a1a2aa1b490)
       * Another blog that summarises many of the key points we’ve covered and includes WGAN-GP.
   3. [GAN — How to measure GAN performance?](https://medium.com/@jonathan_hui/gan-how-to-measure-gan-performance-64b988c47732)